'Pretty In Pink' Meets 'The Truth About Forever' In This New YA Novel — Start Reading Now

 "You're lucky I like pugs," I tell him.
 I turn to Roz.
 "Just so you know, I'm doing this because if we leave the dog out here, he might get hit by a car."

-But right now, in my wet, muddy uniform-way late getting home and facing a tirade from Marni about violating the Roz Rules — I'm in no mood for jokes about sin.
+But right now, in my wet, muddy uniform-way late getting home and facing a tirade from Mami about violating the Roz Rules — I'm in no mood for jokes about sin.

 "You're so good, Izzy.
 Or should I call you Saint Isabella?"
 "And for the record, I'm not the one who's chicken.
 You are."
 No retort.
 I got her there.